shockscript/spec/src/packages.md

 A package consists of a left-to-right identifying name sequence, a set of properties and two namespaces, `public` and `internal`.

-A package `com.business.calculator.enum` is expressed as:
+A package `me.diantha.calculator.enum` is expressed as:

 ```
-package com.business.calculator.enum {
+package me.diantha.calculator.enum {
     //
 }
 ```